Julie Elise Landry

 I don’t remember how I kept from jumping.
 I don't remember if the other girls noticed, if they chased the lizard away, or if they laughed at me.
 I don’t remember if the thing disappeared immediately or perched far enough away that I felt secure.
 But I remember my instinctive reaction to go over the railing rather than interact with a small, harmless pest.
 I remember how immediately I put myself into harm’s way, remember the complete absence of any cognizant decision.
 I remember that lurch in my gut and the stretching of my arm muscles as I leaned backwards into actual danger.
 I remember that fleeting sensation of lightness, of endless dream-falling.

-Few people ever understood my lizard-phobia (a term far easier to say/type than scoliodentosaurophobia), how it felt, or how it consistently damaged me and my level of comfort in the world.
+Few people ever understood my lizard-phobia (a term far simpler than scoliodentosaurophobia), how it felt, or how it consistently damaged me and my level of comfort in the world.
 But I remember.

 I’d say, “It’s not that I ‘don’t like’ them, it’s that I’m completely paralyzed by the entire concept of their existence.”